kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 }
 ```

-One can check here than:
+You can verify that:

-- We got a JWT token, so authentication is successful.
+- We received a JWT token, so authentication was successful.
-- We have a `autority` claim.
-This is added by Kubauth and is the provider name which validate the user's credentials.
+- There is an `authority` claim.
+This is added by Kubauth and indicates which provider validated the user's credentials.
-- The `groups` claim is made of the concatenation of the group list of each provider.
-With de-duplication
+- The `groups` claim is the concatenation of the group lists from each provider, with de-duplication.
-- There is an `accessProfile": p24x7` claim.
-This is a Claim granted to all members of the group `ops` defined in the `ucrd` provider.
+- There is an `accessProfile: p24x7` claim.
+This is a claim granted to all members of the `ops` group defined in the `ucrd` provider.

-As it can be tricky to check from where a value is coming from, Kubauth provide a tool to lookup user details:
+Since it can be difficult to determine where each value originates, Kubauth provides a tool to look up user details:

 ``` { .bash .copy }
 kc audit detail bob